statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (ii) the applicant concerned did not sign the request but the requirements of Rule 4.15(b) were complied with.
 53.9.   *Statement Concerning Amendments*

-a) If amendments under Article 19 have been made, the statement concerning amendments shall indicate whether, for the purposes of the international preliminary examination, the applicant wishes those amendments.
+a) If amendments under Article 19 have been made, the statement concerning amendments shall indicate whether, for the purposes of the international preliminary examination, the applicant wishes those amendments:

-(i) to be taken into account, in which case a copy of the amendments shall preferably be submitted with the demand, or
+(i) to be taken into account, in which case a copy of the amendments and of the letter required under Rule 46.5(b) shall preferably be submitted with the demand; or

 (ii) to be considered as reversed by an amendment under Article 34.